 of our Nation's future.

-. . to underscore the long-term importance of science and technology to
+. . to underscore the long-term importance of science, engineering, and

 . . . members of the Coalition for Technology Partnerships and the Science-Engineering-Technology

 Work Group and other colleagues in the science and technology enterprise.